 The project Pegasus Garden is idealistic and non-profit even though Staffan Björklund's Theatre is subsidized by local, regional and state authorities.
 The theatre offers both public events and showings of the garden and it's ecological installations.
 And of course International and Swedish Interactive Open Air-Performances, for families, schools, nurseryschools and other groupes in the summertime!
-For more information, please visit our homepage: www.dockteater.se
+For more information, please visit our HOMEPAGE